12 Best Linux distros for programming

 Conclusion

 The great thing about all these options is that they use open-source software.
 You're free to customize your distro based on your workflow.
-Most distros offer the different desktop environment(s), while few distros don't.
+Most distros offer the different desktop environment(s), while a few don't.

 Nitish Singh